 Batik is an ancient art that has been practiced for 2,000 years in southeast Asia.
-This intricate dyeing process creates beautiful, intricate designs that are unique to the region they come from or tell a story.
-The process uses dye-resistant wax to create intricate patterns and designs, and the wax is then washed to reveal the the pattern or the process is repeated to create multiple colors.
+This complex dyeing process creates beautiful, intricate designs that are unique to the region they come from or tell a story.
+The process uses dye-resistant wax to create elaborate patterns and designs, and the wax is then washed to reveal the batik pattern or the process is repeated to create multiple colors.

 The first step in batik making is to stretch a piece of cotton or silk onto a frame and paint (“cat”) or stamp (“cop”) a design on the fabric using a mixture of beeswax and resin.

 Each stamp is hand-made, and batik artisans create repeating patterns with a single stamp.